salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

     <slot name="slotname2" lwc:slot-bind={slotdata}></slot>
 </template>
 ```
-_The last one is not ambigious, but for simplifying the restriction and conveying that "slot to binding combination should be unique", it will be restricted._

 ### Mixing Standard Slots and Scoped Slots
 A parent component can set slot content into a child's standard slots and scoped slots.
 However, it cannot mix the two slot types for a given slot.
-In other words, the child cannot have two default slots, one for standard slot and another for scoped slot.
-Similarly, the child annot have two named slots of mixed slot type.
+In other words,
+ 1. A child cannot have two default slots, one for standard slot and another for scoped slot.
+ 2. Similarly, a child can't have two named slots of mixed slot type that share the same slot name.

 #### Valid usages
 ```html
 // x/parent.html